Kitware/paraviewweb/documentation/content/docs/overview.md

 * __Core:__ Core provides several download helpers to deal with pattern-based data querying of various type of data (binary array, image, text, csv, json, etc.).
 * __WebSocket:__ WebSocket provides communication helpers for the VTK and/or ParaView Web backends.
-* __Girder:__ Girder provides data management system helpers, currently Kitware’s Girder, for interacting with a data management system as a backend.
+* __Girder:__ Girder provides a composable network client that simplify the interaction with Kitware’s Girder a data management system as a backend.

-ParaViewWeb helpers use only XHR and WebSocket from the new JavaScript specification.
+ParaViewWeb helpers use only XHR and WebSocket for the Client based JavaScript (Web browsers).

 XHR is the main HTTP client built into browsers.
 XHR (specifically XHR version 2) is implemented in native (C++) code in the browser and exposed as a JavaScript API.
 For XHR, ParaViewWeb relies on the standard request to fetch data of any kind, but provides a higher-level API for access (i.e. ```manager.fetchData({ time: 21, field: ‘temperature’ }))```.

-WebSockets are a message based protocol on top of TCP, and are supported in most browsers today.
-ParaViewWeb relies on WebSockets to provide an simple interface with Python-based VTK and /or ParaView servers for producing interactive data, geometry and images.
+WebSockets provides a network connection between the server and the client over HTTP which allow bidirectional communication, and are supported in most browsers today.
+ParaViewWeb relies on WebSockets to provide an simple interface with Python-based VTK and/or ParaView servers for producing interactive data, geometry and images.

 Finally ParaViewWeb provides a client for Kitware’s data management system, __Girder__, to provide a consistent interface to it from within the JavaScript code base.